by Adam Wuollet MD, Tory McJunkin, MD, and Paul Lynch, MD

 - Attacks are stereotyped in the individual patient

-- There are no clinically evident neurologic deficit
+- There are no clinically evident neurologic deficits

 - Not attributed to another disorder

-- Postherpetic pain – has persistent, typical rash that tends to involve the ophthalmic branch.
+- Postherpetic pain has a persistent, typical rash that tends to involve the ophthalmic branch

 Trigeminal Neuralgia Treatments Options